textpattern/textpattern.github.io/tags/shortcodes/custom-short-tags-and-shortcodes.md

 <txp:if_yield name="your-attribute”> … `</txp:if_yield>
 ```

-Now, the best way to get started is look at some example shortcodes and tags.
-Start with the explanatory doc, [Image with caption shortcode](https://docs.textpattern.io/tags/shortcodes/image-with-caption-shortcode).

-Then checkout [Shortcode examples](https://docs.textpattern.io/tags/shortcodes/) for more possibilities.
+Now, the best way to get started is look at some [Shortcode examples](https://docs.textpattern.io/tags/shortcodes/) for more possibilities and familiarity.